haampie/Homogenization.jl/readme.md

 This will output a lot of data about the intermediate steps of multigrid and will save the intermediate approximate solutions of the recurrence `v₀`, `v₁`, ... to separate files `ahom_0.vtu`, `ahom_1.vtu`, ... in the current working directory.
 It also creates a file `checkerboard.vtu` with the coefficient field.
-To not save these files use `save = 0`.
+To not save these files use `save = nothing`.
 Open the files in Paraview for a visualization.

 [travis-badge]: https://travis-ci.org/haampie/Homogenization.jl.svg?branch=master
 [travis-url]: https://travis-ci.org/haampie/Homogenization.jl